siffiejoe/lua-classy/README.md

     class.multimethod( ... ) ==> table   -- returns the multimethod
         ...  : integer,integer*   -- indices of polymorphic parameters

-The `multimethod` function creates a [callable table][1], that tries to dispatch calls to suitable registered functions depending on the arguments passed.
+The `multimethod` function creates a function, that tries to dispatch calls to suitable registered functions depending on the arguments passed.
 Only arguments specified during the creation of the multimethod are used to search for a matching implementation.

-The [functable][1] also provides a method for registering functions for certain argument types:
+####                       class.overload()                       ####

-    mm:register( ... ) ==> table         -- returns self
+    class.overload( mm, ... ) ==> table         -- returns self
+        mm   : function           -- the multimethod
         ...  : (string/table/(function,string))*, function

-The arguments to `register` are either strings (names of builtin types), class tables (for classes), or pairs of a function and a string for external type checking functions like [`io.type`][2] (the function is the type checker, the string is the type name to match).
+Calling this function adds an overload to a given multimethod, i.e. a new set of parameter types for which a new implementation method is called.
+The additional arguments to `overload` are either strings (names of builtin types), class tables (for classes), or pairs of a function and a string for external type checking functions like [`io.type`][2] (the function is the type checker, the string is the type name to match).
 The number of types for this call must match the number of arguments to the original `class.multimethod` call.
-The last argument of `register` is the function (or anything callable) to register for this specific overload.
+The last argument of `overload` is the function (or anything callable) to register for this specific overload.

 ##                              Contact                             ##